Quantum teleportation mediated by surface plasmon polariton: FDTD simulation and design of the sample

 After theoretical calculations and simulations, we fabricate the sample based on the previous optimized parameters.
 We use quartz (SiO$_2$) as the substrate.
 Because of the poor adhesiveness of gold layer and SiO$_2$ substrate, a 3-nm-thick titanium bonding layer is deposited on the quartz.
 A 150-nm-thick gold layer is then deposited on the bonding layer using electron-beam evaporation.
 By means of focused ion beam (FIB), the hole array with a period of 700 nm and hole diameter of 200 nm is milled on the gold layer.
-The SEM image of our fabricated sample is shown in Fig.~1\textbf{b} of main text.
+The SEM image of our fabricated sample is shown in Fig.~1(b) of main text.
 Due to the finite image resolution and limited field of view (FOV), we have to move the sample stage to obtain a larger area of hole arrays.
 Nine small FOVs are put together closely to make a 3$\times$3 big array.
 Each FOV includes 90 periods and is therefore 63$\times$63 $\mu$m$^2$ in area.
 Consequently, the whole hole array has an area of approximately 189$\times$189 $\mu$m$^2$.
+We also fabricate other hole arrays with different periods and diameters in our experiment.
+The sample with 150-nm thickness, 700-nm period and 200-nm diameter has a small FWHM and clear ($\pm1, \pm1$) excitation mode.
+Moreover, it's transmission spectrum is polarization independent which guarantees that polarization-entangled states can be preserved in our single-photon experiment.